Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Sunshine Beach among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Sunshine Beach shows approximately 11 residential properties granted approval annually over the past five financial years, totalling an estimated 58 homes.
-As of FY26, four approvals have been recorded.
-On average, around four new residents arrive per year for each dwelling constructed between FY21 and FY25.
+AreaSearch analysis of ABS building approval numbers in Sunshine Beach shows around 11 residential properties granted approval annually over the past five financial years.
+This totals an estimated 58 homes from FY-21 to FY-25.
+So far in FY-26, 4 approvals have been recorded.

 Frequently Asked Questions - Development